sungsoo-lim90/Stat491_Project/README.md

 The Stocknet dataset included in this experiment is the two-year price movements from 01/01/2014 to 01/01/2016 of 88 stocks, coming from all the 8 stocks in the Conglomerates sector and the top 10 stocks in capital size in each of the other 8 sectors.
 For the news component, the preprocessed tweet data is used, where the keys are 'text', 'user_id_str', and 'created_at'.
 For the preprocessed price data, the entries are: date, movement percent, open price, high price, low price, close price, volume.

-We briefly describe the codes for
+We briefly describe the codes for data processing, HAN, and training and testing.

 ### Data Processing

+First, we load the stock history based on the historical price data.
+Since the dataset describes the two-year price movements from 2014 to 2016 of 88 stocks, we first make sure that

 ``` python

     def load_stock_history(self):